jakre/sulong/docs/DEBUGGING.md

 In Netbeans it is currently not possible to set breakpoints in non-Java source files.
 This is a limitation of the Netbeans IDE and will likely never be fixed.

+## Debugging LLVM-IR

+Sulong also contains preliminary support for debugging program on the level of LLVM IR.
+This feature is only in the early stages and may contain bugs.
+To use it, you need to replace the option `-Dpolyglot.llvm.enableLVI=true` with `-Dpolyglot.llvm.llDebug=true`.
+Please note that both `enableLVI` and `llDebug` cannot be used together.
+Also, to debug on LLVM-IR level you need to use `llvm-dis` to disassemble the `*.bc` files which you want to execute.
+Sulong expects an equally named `*.ll` file in the same directory as the `*.bc` files it executes.
+To disassemble all files in a directory you can use this command:

+    for f in $(find . -type f -name *.bc) ; do llvm-dis -o ${f::-3}.ll $f ; done

+If you run this command on Sulong's `mxbuild` directory you may notice several warnings about files with incompatible debug information.
+These are bitcode files that were compiled using DragonEgg, which emits a version of LLVM debug information that is incompatible with modern LLVM releases.
+You can safely ignore those warnings.
+Sulong does not require any debug information to be present in either `*.bc` or `*.ll` files to debug on the level of LLVM-IR.